Open-Systems-Pharmacology/OSPSuite.ParameterIdentification/README.md

   <!-- badges: end -->

 # Overview
-The **OSPSuite.ParameterIdentification** R-package provides the functionality of performing parameter identification (i.e., fitting the model to observed data) with simulations created in the Open Systems Pharmacology Software tools PK-Sim and MoBi.
-The package requires the [**ospsuite**](https://github.com/Open-Systems-Pharmacology/OSPSuite-R) package to run the simulations.
+The **OSPSuite.ParameterIdentification** is used to set up, run and validate parameter identification problems (i.e., fitting the model to observed data) for simulations created in the Open Systems Pharmacology Software tools PK-Sim and MoBi.

 # Installation